ai for designersMay 29, 20269 min read

 Here is what shifts, and what to keep doing yourself.

-The 1M context window is the headline for designers
+The 1M context window is the feature that matters most for designers

-Claude Opus 4.8 ships with a one million token context window.
-It lets the model hold your entire design system, brand guide, and component library at once.
+Claude Opus 4.8 carries the same one million token context window the Opus class has had since 4.7.
+For design work, that window is the feature that matters most: the model holds your entire design system, brand guide, and component library at once, in a single session.

 Anthropic Claude Opus 4.8 model page showing context window specs and model capabilities.